-Within the context of the Annual Financial Statements, disclosures of grants, subsidies and contributions should indicate the nature of the amounts received rather than the program or function to which they relate (disclosed in Note 12) or to the manner of calculation by the grantor.
+Within the context of the Annual Financial Statements, disclosures of grants, subsidies and contributions should indicate the nature of the amounts received rather than the program or function to which they relate or to the manner of calculation by the grantor.

 A Council may choose to allocate all or a portion of its untied Financial Assistance Grant to fund road maintenance or construction.
-This choice does not in any way affect the nature of the grant received - it is untied6
+This choice does not in any way affect the nature of the grant received - it is untied